-- 1. Confirm the alignment of the pin holes of the rotating bed and the adapter frame. - Engage the front adapter frame pins (3a) to the rotating bed. - Engage the rear rotating bed pins (1a) to the adapter frame. - 4.
-Remove the hair-pin cotters, pins, and collars (2a) from the stored positions. - 5.
-Install the hair-pin cotters, pins, and collars (2b) onto the adapter frame pins (3b) and rotating bed pins (1b). - 6.
-Extend the rotating bed jacking cylinders to clear the carbody from the trailer (Figure 4-43).
+- Confirm the alignment of the pin holes on the rotating bed and the adapter frame. - Engage the front adapter frame pins (3a) to the rotating bed - Engage the rear rotating bed pins (1a) to the adapter frame. - 4.
+Remove the hair-pin cotters, pins, and collars (2a) from the stored position. - 5.
+Install the hair-pin cotters, pins, and collars (2b) onto the adapter frame pins (3b) and rotating bed pins (1b).